 - Four times the number of shares of First Advantage Class A common stock actually issued to US SEARCH stockholders in the mergers; - Up to 405,200 additional shares of Class B common stock to be issued to First American in respect of currently outstanding US SEARCH stock options and warrants that will be converted in the mergers into options and warrants to acquire First Advantage Class A common stock.
 The specific number of additional shares to be issued to First American is equal to 10,130,000 minus four times the number of shares of US SEARCH common stock issued upon exercise of options and warrants between signing and closing of the merger agreement, multiplied by 0.04 (the exchange ratio), with a minimum of 1,000 additional Class B shares to be issued to First American.
-The parties anticipate that the actual number of shares of First Advantage Class B common stock to be issued to First American in respect of US SEARCH options and warrants will be approximately 400,000; and - Four times the number of shares of First Advantage Class A common stock that will be issuable following the closing of the mergers upon exercise of any options or warrants issued by US SEARCH between the date of the merger agreement and the closing of the mergers.
-Since signing of the merger agreement, US SEARCH has issued one warrant to acquire a number of shares of its common stock equal to \$25,000 divided by the closing price of US SEARCH common stock on the date the mergers are consummated.
-Based on the closing price of US SEARCH common stock of \$0.77 on May 13, 2003, after giving effect to the exchange ratio, First American would receive 5,192 additional Class B common shares as a result of the grant of such warrant.
+The parties anticipate that the actual number of shares of First Advantage Class B common stock to be issued to First American in respect of US SEARCH options and warrants will be approximately 400,000; and - Four times the number of shares of First Advantage Class A common stock required to be issued upon exercise of any options or warrants issued by US SEARCH that are outstanding at the closing of the mergers and were not disclosed to First American in the merger agreement or were issued after the date of the merger agreement.
+Subsequent to signing of the merger agreement, US SEARCH issued one warrant to acquire a number of shares of its common stock equal to \$25,000 divided by the closing price of US SEARCH common stock on the date the mergers are consummated, which will result in First American receiving four times such number of additional shares of First Advantage Class B common stock.
 US SEARCH does not intend to issue any more options or warrants prior to closing.

 The number of shares of First Advantage Class B common stock issuable to First American in the mergers is subject to increase if US SEARCH's indebtedness exceeds \$4.4 million (less any cash received from the exercise of outstanding warrants and stock options) at the closing.
 The number of additional shares will be determined by dividing the amount of US SEARCH indebtedness in excess of \$4.4 million by the average closing price of First Advantage Class A common stock over the first ten trading days following closing, multiplied by four.
 As an example, the following table shows the number of additional shares of First Advantage Class B common stock that would be issued to First American if US SEARCH has indebtedness of \$4.4 million, \$5.5 million and \$6.6 million at the closing of the mergers, and the percentage equity ownership that US SEARCH stockholders would hold in First Advantage.
-The table also assumes the average closing price of First Advantage Class A common shares is \$19.25.
-The price per share of First Advantage Class A common stock was determined by dividing the closing price of US SEARCH common stock on May 13, 2003 by the exchange ratio of 0.04, and is not indicative of the actual price that such stock may trade at following closing of the mergers.
+The table also assumes the average closing price of First Advantage Class A common shares is \$18.00.
+The price per share of First Advantage Class A common stock was determined by dividing the closing price of US SEARCH common stock on April 1, 2003 by the exchange ratio of 0.04, and is not indicative of the actual price that such stock may trade at following closing of the mergers.

 Amount of US SEARCH Indebtedness Number Of Additional Shares of First Advantage Class B Common Stock Percentage Of First Advantage Common Stock Held By US SEARCH Stockholders

 \$4,400,000 None 20.00%

-\$5,500,000 228,568 19.37%
+\$5,500,000 244,444 19.36%

-\$6,600,000 457,140 19.15%
+\$6,600,000 488,888 19.12%